GeneCurationCoalition/gencc-website/docs/faq.md

 ## &nbsp;
 ## Can I connect to this data set via an API?
 Our future plans include making an API available for GenCC data consumers, but this is not yet available.
-Please sign up for announcements from GenCC here (link to sign up page)
+Please sign up for announcements from GenCC to be notified of its release.

 ## &nbsp;
 ## Some submitters with large public resources have very small data sets.
 Why is this?